3 - Data Types and Basic Commands

 pig1.first_name <- "Bart"

-Create a variable for a Bart’s last name.
-Bart's last name is 'Smith'.
+Create an object for Bart’s last name.
+Bart’s last name is “Smith”.

 Check your code